emtee40/ocaml-dkml/DEVELOPERS.md

 Each iteration:

-1. Run in a Unix shell (`with-dkml bash` on Windows) ... use the correct version number:
+1. Run in a Unix shell (`dk Ml.Use -- bash` on Windows) ... use the correct version number:

    ```sh
    delete_git_tag() {